theofriberg/theofriberg/README.md

 ====================================================================================================================================
 Student, aspiring developer
 ---------------------------
-I'm a CS student with a passion for backend development.
+I'm a CS student with a passion for all things tech.
 * 🌍  I'm based in Stockholm
 * ✉️  You can contact me at [friberg.theodor77@live.se](mailto:friberg.theodor77@live.se)
 * 🧠  I'm learning React.js